Offender programs and services

-There are a variety of programs and services available to inmates and offenders who are remanded or sentenced in correctional facilities, or who are under community supervision through Probation and Parole.
+There are a variety of programs and services available to inmates and offenders who are remanded or sentenced in correctional facilities, or who are under community supervision through probation and parole.

 Correctional programming is designed to assist offenders to correct or change behaviour related to their offending in order to hold them responsible for their behaviour and promote public safety.

-Corrections offers four main types of programming intended to affect positive inmate and offender change:
+We offer four main types of programming intended to affect positive inmate and offender change:

-- Life Skills programs
+- life skills programs

-- Rehabilitative programs to address issues such as substance abuse, anger management, etc.
+- rehabilitative programs to address issues such as substance abuse, anger management, etc.

-- Education and literacy programs
+- education and literacy programs

 For more information about adult offender rights in Ontario correctional facilities, read the Inmate Information Guide for Adult Institutions.

-- LIFE SKILLS PROGRAMS address a variety of healthy living needs in short, often single session programs.
-Life Skills are available at most institutions and many Probation and Parole offices and are delivered by ministry staff, contract agencies and/or volunteers.
-Life Skills programs include:
+Life skills programs address a variety of healthy living needs in short, often single session programs.
+Life skills are available at most institutions and many Probation and Parole offices and are delivered by ministry staff, contract agencies and/or volunteers.
+Life skills programs include:

-- Core Life Skills (budgeting, gambling, goal setting, problem solving, supportive relationships, substance use, etc.)
+- core life skills (budgeting, gambling, goal setting, problem solving, supportive relationships, substance use, etc.)

-- Employment related (job search, computer skills)
+- employment related (job search, computer skills)

-- REHABILITATIVE PROGRAMS by design address criminal behaviour and factors that can contribute to re-offending.
+Rehabilitative programs by design address criminal behaviour and factors that can contribute to re-offending.
 They include programs to address:

 There are several levels of rehabilitative programs for each of the five areas above that respond to the inmate/offender’s level of risk, motivation, legal status and individual characteristics.
 These include:

-- Orientation/introductory level programs;
+- orientation/introductory level programs

-- Maintenance programs
+- intensive programs